Directorate of Intelligence and Prevention Services: Creation of DISIP

-When Rafael Caldera assumed his first presidency in the Venezuela, he ordered the dissolution of the DIGEPOL and signed Decree No. 15, dated March 19, 1969 giving birth to the "Directorate of Intelligence and Prevention "whose initials are DISIP.
+When Rafael Caldera assumed his first presidency in the Venezuela, he ordered the dissolution of the DIGEPOL and signed Decree No. 15, dated March 19, 1969 giving birth to the "Directorate of Intelligence and Prevention Services" whose initials are DISIP.
 Its objective was to demonstrate the initial combat subversion and drug trafficking.
 Its first commanders took the initiative to establish appropriate training courses and their members, mostly from former members of DIGEPOL.

 The first head of DISIP was Cuban dissident Luis Posada Carriles.
 During his leadership, Posada was in countering various Cuban-supported guerrilla movements in Venezuela.
 Posada was dismissed from the service in 1974 due to ideological differences with the government of Carlos Andrés Pérez.

 1970s

 In its early years, DISIP had nearly 4,000 employees on the payroll between the areas of administration, police and intelligence.
 The story of the early years of the DISIP parallels the political group "Bandera Roja", whose leaders Carlos Betancourt (under the pseudonym "Gerónimo"), Eduardo Candiales Barrios and Gabriel Puerta Aponte, Lieutenant Betancourt was confronted by the police organization from the beginning of the group.
 The DISIP conducted the first dismantling of this group between 1972 and 1973.
 They also acted against the Party of the Venezuelan Revolution (PRV-FALN) and other smaller groups, achieving frustrate many plans uprising of leftist groups of the time.

 In the mid-1970s to the need to raise the technical level of the security agency was created Brigade speeches or Command groups led by the Commissioner General Henry López Sisco, who led major operations against leftist guerrillas in the field.
-In 1976, the leader of Revolutionary Left Movement and founder of the Socialist League, Jorge Antonio Rodríguez, was detained by DISIP agents, who tortured him to death.

 On August 27, 1975, the director of the Chilean DINA, Manuel Contreras, held a meeting with head of DISIP Rafael Rivas Vázquez.
 According to an investigation by journalist John Dinges, the meeting was intended to seek Venezuela's collaboration with Operation Condor, a cooperation program between South American dictatorships to capture and disappear political dissidents.
 Some of these dissidents were refugees in Venezuela and there was interest in capturing them, but the agreement was not reached due to the opposition of President Carlos Andrés Pérez.

+In 1976, the leader of Revolutionary Left Movement and founder of the Socialist League, Jorge Antonio Rodríguez, was detained by DISIP agents, who tortured him to death.
+Minister of Interior Octavio Lepage had ordered that Rodríguez not be harmed, and Lepage replaced the Director of DISIP Aristides Lander with General Raus Gimenez Gainza as a result of the death.